SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

 1. Click on the main Projection and select the "Mapping" tab at the top of the detail pane.

     Notice that `Projection_1` is now the data source rather than the underlying database table.
-This means that we are now looking at only those fields that have been "projected" from the underlying database table through whatever rules and conditions exist in `Projection_1`.
-In this case, we are looking at all the fields from the table, but in general, a projection is the place where you can customise what table data is visible through the calculation view.
+This means that the main projection can only see those fields that have been "projected" through `Projection_1` from the underlying database table.

+    So the purpose of `Projection_1` is to apply various filters and conditions that restrict the rows and columns supplied to the main Projection.
+In this case, we are restricting only the rows to those that match the input parameter values: we not restricting the columns.

     Drag all of `Projection_1` onto the Output Columns area.